Graph Barlow Twins: A self-supervised representation learning framework for graphs: Experiments

 Note that we do not include the activation $\sigma(\cdot)$ in this definition, as we first apply the batch normalization and then the activation function.

-\paragraph{Results and discussion} We train our framework for a total of 4000 epochs, but we observe that our model converges much earlier at about 1000 epochs.
-This is an order of magnitude faster than the state-of-the-art method BGRL, which reports results for 10 000 epochs.
+\paragraph{Results and discussion} We train our framework for a total of 1000 epochs, but we observe that our model converges earlier at about 500-900 epochs (depending on the dataset; see \ref{app:training-setup}).
+This is significantly faster than the state-of-the-art method BGRL, which converges and reports results for 10 000 epochs.
+Additionally, we reproduce the results of BGRL and provide values for BGRL at 1000 epochs.
 In Table \ref{tab:transductive-small-acc} we report the mean node classification accuracy along with the standard deviations.
-As our experimental scenario was aligned with BGRL, we re-use their reported values and compare them to our results.
+As our experimental scenario was aligned with BGRL one, we re-use their reported scores and compare them to our results.
 We observe that our proposed method outperforms other baselines and achieves comparable results to state-of-the-art methods.
+Moreover, our G-BT model outperforms BGRL at 1000 epochs.